DidiDodson/viewing_party_lite/README.md

 ## About this Project

 Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.
 It incorporates basic HTML views in the backend repo in addition to the base code.
+This project was developed by Didi Dodson and Christina Delpone in 2021.

 This project consumes the [Movie DB API](https://www.themoviedb.org/documentation/api?language=en-US) to provide real-time data for each movie.
 This data includes reviews and rankings, as well as a list of the top 25 movies.
 Users can also search the database to find a movie and create a viewing party.
 The movie data is consumed via a facade and a service to abstract it out of the controller.